dinakaranonline/blog/2021-02-25-Strategies-for-deploying-Machine-Learning-Inferences-models-using-Lambda.md

 Reference https://towardsdatascience.com/deploying-sklearn-machine-learning-on-aws-lambda-with-sam-8cc69ee04f47

-**4.Lambda invoking Inference Model Endpoint available  Sage Maker**
+## 5.Lambda invoking Inference Model Endpoint available  Sage Maker

 Sagemaker is used for Machine Learning.
 It provides both training and inference model endpoints.
 Lambda can call the inference model endpoint available in Sage Maker.
 Calling an Inference model in SageMaker is just another API invocation and SageMaker by itself has no connection to Lambda whatsoever.
 But this is yet another pattern followed in case there are pre-processing or post-processing logic required based on the inference model response